By: Sherry Coleman Collins, MS, RDN, LD

 - Mission MightyMe – Small, star-shaped organic peanut puffs that are the perfect size for baby to practice his or her pincer grasp, Mission MightyMe is available for order direct from the company’s website.

 - Gerber BabyPops – One of the largest baby food manufacturers just entered the early introduction category with a new line of puffs called Gerber BabyPops.
-These convenient snacks come in peanut, tomato, and banana raspberry flavors and are packaged in a resealable container that is easy to take on the go.
-Launching in Target stores nationwide now, Gerber will roll them out in Safeway and Albertson stores in November.
+These convenient snacks come in peanut, tomato and banana raspberry flavors and are packaged in a resealable container that is easy to take on the go.
+In addition to launching in Target stores nationwide, Gerber also rolled them out in Safeway and Albertson stores.

 - Earth’s Best Organic Puffs – With adorable Sesame Street themed packaging, Earth’s Best peanut puffs are a great snack for older babies and toddlers.

 - Puffworks Baby – A delicious fluffy, crunchy puff that helps baby practice grasping foods, Puffworks Baby is perfect for self-feeding babies, since the puff quickly dissolves.
 These puffs can be purchased on the Puffworks website, via Amazon and at retailers across the country, including Wholefoods Market.

 One of the easiest first foods for babies are pureed foods.
 Until recently, caregivers had to mix in peanut butter or powdered peanut butter if they wanted this combo.
 However, convenient pre-mixed blends are now available right off the shelf and via mail-order.

 - Happy Family Organics Nutty Blends – The newest addition to the pureed baby food market that contains peanut, Happy Family has recently launched their Nutty Blends Pouches for babies.
 Available nationwide at Target stories.